Draconizations/lorekeeper/README.md

 This branch only serves as an index and to provide any additional info that I cannot add to the extensions themselves.

 ### Support & Bug Reports
 You *can* open an issue on this repository, but I'll respond much quicker in the lorekeeper support server.
-My discord username is `fulmine`, but I tend to go by as `Fulmn` in the LK community!
+My discord username is `fulmine`, though I used to go by as `Fulmn` in the LK community!

 ## List of Extensions
 > [!NOTE]